JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 ### Creating project pointing to GitHub.com repository
 1. On the __Create project__ page, select to create a project __from GitHub.com__.
 2. Select a repository.
 TeamCity will verify the repository connection.
 If the connection is verified, the new page opens.
 3. TeamCity will display the project and build configuration name.
 If required, modify the names and click __Proceed__.
-In terms of EAP 2021.1: TeamCity will autodetect the default Git branch, but you have an option to change it and to add other branches to monitor by entering their [specification](working-with-feature-branches.md#Configuring+branches).
+TeamCity will autodetect the default Git branch, but you have an option to change it and to add other branches to monitor by entering their [specification](working-with-feature-branches.md#Configuring+branches).
 4. TeamCity will add a VCS build trigger and attempt to autodetect build steps: Ant, NAnt, Gradle, Maven, MSBuild, Visual Studio solution files, PowerShell, Xcode project files, Rake, and IntelliJ IDEA projects.
     On the __Auto-detected Build Steps__ page, select the detected step(s) to use in your build configuration.
 Click __Use selected__.
     If no steps found, you will have to [configure build steps manually](configuring-build-steps.md).